 Quick side note.
 Make sure to put something on your suitcase so that it is easily identifiable as yours – all suitcases look the same (yes even the red ones you think would be unique, this happened to my mom), and having a sticker or ribbon or something on it can make it easy to spot if you do have to check it or when you stow it on the ferry between islands.

 We made friends in Santorini with a couple that was doing it with only backpacks – so one massive one on your back and a smaller one that you put on your front like one of those baby carriers.
 It worked really well for them, and it’s convenient to not have to navigate something on the ground, but is obviously more physically taxing to carry everything on your back.

-If you want the best of both worlds, Cotopaxi has new travel backpack that I have been drooling over for at least six months.
+If you want the best of both worlds, Cotopaxi has a travel backpack that I have been drooling over forever.